-(Anodised aluminium monocoque case – that is what grabs you when you see a N8 for the first time.
+(Anodised aluminium monocoque case – that is what grabs you when you see a Symbian powered Nokia N8 smartphone for the first time.
 That’s what happened to me and it became my first smartphone and it remained until it was clear that it’s OS, Symbian^3 will no longer be developed with new releases.
 Image source: http://mobilemegamall.com)

 (Smartphones these days handles more than just making calls and sending SMSes -we use it to watch videos, listen to music, take photos and videos, surf the net, GPS navigation, check emails, play games and use it as a mobile knowledge tool.
-Thus it need to have a strong robust hardware and a long lasting battery.
+Thus it needs to have strong robust hardware and a long-lasting battery.
 Image source: http://www.sonymobile.com)

 (Sony Xperia SP is well made, looks beautiful and punch with strong hardware and runs on the popular Android Jelly Bean 4.1.2 OS.
 Image source: http://www.sonymobile.com)